packetscaper/labautomation/README.md

 # Lab Automation

-Experimental project to automate re-initialization of Cisco lab devices using various automation tools and utilities
+Experimental project to automate re-initialization of a Cisco SDA lab device using various automation tools and utilities

 ### Prerequisites